51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 ## Test Data

-We recommend that for convenience test data of some kind is distributed with library code and examples.
+We recommend that for convenience, test data of some kind is distributed with library code and examples.
 We also recommend that alternative means of updating test data are provided.